microsoft/PartnerResources/_docs/Skilling/Partner Showcase/index.md

 ---
 nav_exclude: true
 layout: page
-title: Microsoft Partner Showcase 💡
+title: Microsoft Partner Showcase
-description: The Microsoft Partner Showcase features technical conversatons with Microsoft Partners and their solutions.
+description: The **Microsoft Partner Showcase💡** features technical conversatons with Microsoft Partners and their solutions.
 Join Microsoft CSAs and Partners from around the world to get their perspectives on the tech industry and go hands-on with their solutions.
 permalink: /skilling/microsoft-partner-showcase
 redirect_from:
 - /skilling/microsoft-partner-showcase/